TheMaverickProgrammer/Swoosh/README.md

 [![clip](https://media.giphy.com/media/1WbJank711TIIMmVr4/giphy.gif)](https://streamable.com/vyfhq)

+---

-# ✔️ Integrating Swoosh into your SFML application
+# § Integrating Swoosh into your SFML application in 2 steps
-Copy the headers found in the root at `src/Swoosh`.
+✔️ Copy the headers found in the root at `src/Swoosh`.
 Optionally you can include the segues at `src/Segues`.

-Adding the mini library into your SFML application is very simple.
-See [this example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Demo.cpp) for how you should structure your main loop with the Activty Controller.
+✔️ See [this example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Demo.cpp) for how you should structure your main loop with the Activty Controller.

-## ⚙️ Inheriting the AC (Activity Controller)
+### ⚙️ Inheriting the AC (Activity Controller)
 You can inherit the activity controller to extend and supply more complex data to your applications.
 For instance, you could extend the AC to know about your TextureResource class or AudioResource class so that each Activity instance has a way to load your game's media.

-## 📱 Optimizing for Mobile
+### 📱 Optimizing for Mobile
 Mobile hardware cannot capture the screen, draw to it, and write back onto the frame buffer as quickly as we can on PC.
 There are some ways to do this faster but not with SFML at this time.
 In order to solve this, the AC has a new function pair `isOptimizedForPerformance()` and `optimizeForPerformance(bool enabled)` that will allow you to query if you should go easy on the target device's GPU.
 These 2 functions by themselves do nothing but it can be queries in both your custom Activities and your custom Segue effects.

-# 💡 Philosophy
+# § API and Memory Management
-When creating polished applications it should not be a concern to the user how to handle the memory for a scene or video game level.
+When creating polished applications, it should not be a concern to the user how to handle the memory for a scene or video game level.
+If you think about it, these scenes are just shells around the incoming or outgoing data in visual form.
+In mobile apps, activities are just container for the important stuff that shows up on the target device's screen.

-These activities are just shells around the incoming or outgoing data in visual form; a container for the important stuff that shows up on the target device's screen.
-The biggest goal when designing this software was allowing users to write complex transitions as simple as possible and have the syntax to perform said action be human-readable.
+With this in mind, the biggest goal when designing this software was allowing users to write complex transitions as simple as possible and have the syntax to perform said action be human-readable while also discouraging memory allocation and management.

-# 📝 Syntax
+### 📝 Syntax
 Swoosh addresses these issues by wrapping push and pop calls with templated types that expect either a class derived from `Activity` for screens or `Segue` for transition effects.

 For example